AsfaaKhan/30-days-challanges-of-AIDD-/task-7/my_research_paper/README.md

 **Spec-kit Plus is a framework / methodology for software development.**

-- *It is not a programming language or a library.*
+- *It is neither a programming language or nor a  library.*

 - *Spec-kit Plus is step-by-step method for building software.*